porres/pd-cyclone/README.md

 - Czaja's era (until 2005 and up to 0.1-Alpha55): Czaja (the original author) worked on cyclone from version 01-alpha-01 (2002) to 0.1-alpha-55 (2005).

-- Hans era (up to 2013 and 0.1-Alpha-56): Hans maintained cyclone from 2005 to 2013.
+- Hans era (until 2013 and 0.1-Alpha-56): Hans maintained cyclone from 2005 to 2013.
 The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
 The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla.

 - Kraan era (up to 2015): The later work in this repository was not made available into a new release